 The Stackdriver Profiler interface offers several data filters for refining the analysis view of the graph.
 Most of the filters are described in Filtering the graph.

-Specifying the filter
+Specifying the focus

 About the filter and graph